smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Getting Data
-Once you know you have permission to use the remote control feature and you have the moudleID, you can retrieve the data.
+Seat location does not effect the ability to obtain information about a module.
+However, to set module data, seat location is taken into account.
+Once you know you have permission to use the remote control feature and you have the moudleID(s), you can retrieve the data for any module.
 The following code is an example of how to get data from a radio module.
 The example also subscribes to updates to radio data, which will be discussed later on in this guide.
-Since not all vehicles will suport mutiple modules it is recommended to have both of the following implemented.
-Seat location does not effect the ability to obtain information about a module.
-However, to set module data, seat location in taken into account.

 @![iOS]
 ##### Objective-C